Rights of Nature

 Ralf Michaels and Daniel Bonilla have further chosen a group of special rapporteurs to report on aspects related to the international and theoretical dimensions of the rights of nature.
 The two general rapporteurs will also be in charge of drafting a general report that conceptually bridges the national and special reports.
 The general report will consist of a dialogue between the rights of nature on one hand and globalization and legal pluralism on the other, whereby the rights of nature is neither a simple case study of the latter two nor the raison d’être of the inquiry.
 The general report will intertwine the particular with the general objects of study.

 „Rights of nature are interesting both politically and epistemologically.
 From a political point of view, rights of nature take a position on the relationship between human beings and nature that is biocentric and in conflict with the anthropocentric view that usually goes hand in hand with modern constitutionalism.
 From an epistemological perspective, the paradigmatic views on rights of nature are based on Indigenous knowledge, a type not generally considered to be a legitimate source of legal and political knowledge.“

 – Daniel Bonilla –

-Further information on the IACL and the upcoming Congress
+Further information on the IACL and the Congress

 Further information on the publication will follow.

-Additionally, Ralf Michaels and Daniel Bonilla together with Patricia Zalamea are serving as guest editors of the magazine Naturaleza y Sociedad on an issue entitled “The Rights of Nature: Dialogues between Law and the Arts” that will critically examine contemporary debates around the rights of nature both from a legal perspective and from the viewpoint of the arts.
-The publication will be entirely online and open access.
-Further information
+Additionally, Ralf Michaels and Daniel Bonilla together with Patricia Zalamea served as guest editors of the magazine Naturaleza y Sociedad on an issue entitled “The Rights of Nature: Dialogues between Law and the Arts” that will critically examine contemporary debates around the rights of nature both from a legal perspective and from the viewpoint of the arts:

 Header image: In 2017, Whanganui River, New Zealand, became the first waterway in the world to get legal personhood. © shutterstock / PK289